AjaySinghPanwar/ajaysinghpanwar.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a data science enthusiast.
+I'm a Data Science enthusiast.
 And looking forward to contribute to this beautiful field.